 These air plant holders, aka air plant pods, are great for displaying your air plants anywhere you’d like to hang them, like in a window or even on the fridge.
 I love thinking up new and different ways to display air plants (like this cement planter and air plant holder DIY.

 I think they’d be a great gift for mother’s day, so if you’re interested in joining a live crochet-along, see the sign up form at the end of this post!
+They’re easy to flatten and send along in the mail as a gift (without the air plant, of course)!

 This project starts with some thrifted yarn and two sizes of loose-leaf binder rings.
 Continue reading